nathan-cannell/nathan-cannell/README.md

 # Hi, I'm Nathan Cannell 👋

 I'm a recent graduate from the University of Washington, where I earned my degree in Electrical and Computer Engineering.
-My passion lies at the intersection of hardware and software, especially in the world of Embedded Systems, hardware design and AI.
+My passion lies at the intersection of hardware and software, especially in the world of embedded systems, hardware design and AI.

 ---